 - Senior management

 - Product management

-- Identify vulnerabilities and potential threats.
-Does your business use digitally connected “internet of things” (IoT) devices?
-How susceptible are employees to “phishing” emails that, if activated, could allow malware on your system?
+For example, does your business use digitally connected “internet of things” (IoT) devices?
+How susceptible are employees to phishing emails that could allow malware on your system?
+Other potential threats include:

 - Unauthorized access to your network

 - Misuse of information or data leaks

 Assess Your Risks